rapodaca/dialect/src/manuscript.md

 ![Partial parity bond.
 Bond conformational parity is distributed over two or more bonds.](svg/placeholder.svg)

 To support this system, each bond carries a nullable `state` attribute.
 When present, the `state` attribute may assume one of the two values `Up` or `Down`.
 These values refer to a geometrical model in which the two terminals of a double bond and their neighbors are assigned local relative coordinates in a plane.
-The double bond terminals are placed on the x-axis such that the terminal with the lowest `id` attribute appears to the left of the terminal with the higher atomic `id` attribute.
+The double bond terminals are placed on the x-axis such that the terminal with the lowest `index` attribute appears to the left of the terminal with the higher atomic `index` attribute.
 These terminals are designated "left terminal" and "right terminal," respectively.
 Each neighbor of a terminal is then assigned a relative coordinate based on the `index` attribute and the state of its PPB bond.

 ![Interpreting partial parity bonds.](svg/placeholder.svg)

 The following procedure assigns a relative coordinate to a neighbor of the left terminal.
-First, determine the relative order of the identifiers for the neighbor and the left terminal.
+First, determine the relative order of the indexes for the neighbor and the left terminal.
 If the neighbor succeeds the left terminal, place the neighbor to the upper left of the terminal if the bond state is `Up`, or to the lower left if the bond state is `Down`.
 If the terminal succeeds its neighbor, reverse these assignments.

 An analogous procedure assigns relative coordinates to a neighbor of the right terminal.
 If a neighbor succeeds the right terminal, place the neighbor to the upper right given an `Up` state, or to the lower right given a `Down` state.
 Reverse these assignments if the right terminal succeeds its neighbor.